TODD ROSS(he/him)

-Todd is Métis, 2-spirited, and a veteran.
-His paternal family is of mixed Irish, Danish, French and German decent and his maternal family is of mixed Métis (Duck Lake/Red River/Abitibi) and Irish decent.
+He is Métis, 2-spirited, and a veteran.
+A citizen of the Métis Nation of Ontario, his paternal family is of mixed Irish, Danish, French and German decent and maternal family is of mixed Métis (Duck Lake / Red River / Abitibi) and Irish decent.
 His Spirit name is Wabanquot which means White Cloud and he is Eagle Clan.

-He was a member of the Canadian Armed Forces and served on the HMCS Saskatchewan as a Naval Combat Information Operator.
-He was one of three representative plaintiffs in the Ross, Roy, Satalic vs Canada class action lawsuit.
-A suit brought forward on behalf of current and former employees of the federal public service who endured a campaign to purge members of the 2SLGBTQ+ community from the federal government.
-The $145,000,000 suit was settled and ratified in 2018 and includes several reconciliation and memorialization measures such as a national monument to be built in Ottawa, an exhibit at the Canadian Museum of Human Rights, compiling historical documents to be available to researchers, a review of training within the federal public service and other items.
+In 2016 he was one of three representative plaintiffs in a class action lawsuit, Ross, Roy, Satalic v Canada, brought forward on behalf of current and former employees of the federal public service who endured a campaign to purge members of the 2SLGBTQ+ community from the federal government.
+The $145,000,000 settlement includes several reconciliation and memorialization measures such as the construction of Thunderhead, the 2SLGBTQI+ National Monument in Ottawa, the creation of a major LGBT Purge exhibit at the Canadian Museum of Human Rights, the provision of over thousands of pages of historical documents published at www.lgbtpurgefund.com, a review and recommendations on 2SLGBTQI+ inclusion in the federal government workplace, and other items.

-Todd has a Bachelor of Arts degree in political science from York University.
+Todd has a Bachelor of Arts degree in political science from York University and is currently pursuing a masters of interdisciplinary studies (political science and sociology) at UNB.

 Todd previously served on a number of organizations.
 These include: